Products in Stock

 wooden cladding

-Ah, wood cladding.
-There’s something timeless about the look of wood on a house, isn’t there?
+Wood cladding is a timeless option and never overstays its welcome on a house.
+It always looks stylish, blending both a traditional and modern feel.
 It brings a natural, warm feel to any property and can be painted or stained to suit your taste.
-Cedar and larch are popular choices in the UK, known for their durability and resistance to rot.
+Popular options in the UK include cedar and larch , known for their durability and resistance to rot.

-The downside?
-Wood requires more maintenance than other options.
-You’ll need to treat it regularly to protect it from the elements, and it can be susceptible to insect damage.
-But for many, the classic look of wood is worth the extra effort.
+The downside of wood cladding, however, is that it requires more maintenance that options such as composite cladding You’ll need to treat it regularly to protect it from the elements, and it can be susceptible to insect damage.
+But for many, the classic look of wood, and the flexibility of painting it, is worth the extra effort.

 Brick cladding offers a traditional, solid appearance that many homeowners love.
 It’s incredibly durable, fire-resistant, and requires little maintenance.
-Plus, it provides excellent insulation, helping to keep your home warm in winter and cool in summer.
+Plus, it’s a type of cladding that is great for energy efficiency and insulation, helping to keep your home warm in winter and cool in summer.

-The main drawbacks are the cost and the weight; crick cladding is one of the more expensive options, and its weight means it’s not suitable for all buildings.
-It’s also not the easiest to install, often requiring professional help.
+The main drawbacks, however, are the cost and the weight; brick cladding is one of the more expensive options, and its weight means it’s not suitable for all buildings.
+It’s also not the easiest to install, often requiring professional help, which isn’t great if you’re looking to keep your costs low.

-If you’re after a truly luxurious look, stone cladding might be for you.
+If you’re after a timeless and durable finish, stone cladding might be for you.
 Whether you opt for natural stone or manufactured stone veneer, this type of cladding can give your home a high-end, rustic charm.
 It’s also incredibly durable and can last for decades with minimal maintenance.

 That being said, like brick, stone cladding is heavy and expensive, and typically requires skilled installation to ensure it’s properly secured and waterproofed.